Aubreymcfato/newclues/clues_.md

 #But oh how we have strayed, sisters and brothers...
 ##a.
 How did we let conversation get [weaponized](http://blog.bl00cyb.org/2014/11/akirachix-and-weaponized-social/), anyway?

 [33](http://www.cluetrain.com/newclues/#33).
-It's important to notice and cherish the talk, the friendship, the thousand acts of sympathy, kindness, and joy we encounter on the Internet.
+It's important to notice and cherish the talk, the friendship, the thousand acts of sympathy, kindness, and joy we encounter on Internet.

 [34](http://www.cluetrain.com/newclues/#34).
 And yet we hear the words "fag" and "nigger" far more on La Rete than off.

 [35](http://www.cluetrain.com/newclues/#35).
-Demonization of 'them' — people with looks, languages, opinions, memberships and other groupings we don't understand, like, or tolerate — is worse than ever on the Internet.
+Demonization of 'them' — people with looks, languages, opinions, memberships and other groupings we don't understand, like, or tolerate — is worse than ever on Internet.

 [36](http://www.cluetrain.com/newclues/#36).
 Women in Saudi Arabia can't drive?
 Meanwhile, [half of us](https://medium.com/message/online-and-offline-violence-towards-women-4c854eb591a5) can't speak on La Rete without [looking over our shoulders](http://www.theguardian.com/technology/2013/aug/05/twitter-bomb-threats-women).